 UCONN 2000 Phase III provided for an additional \$1,300,000,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment.
-As of April 1, 2009, \$473,000,000 of Phase III had been authorized by the Board of Trustees and the Office of the Governor, of which \$255,000,000 remain unissued.
-During Fiscal Year 2009, the University plans to issue a new money UCONN 2000 General Obligation Debt Service Commitment Bond series using \$150,000,000 of such authorizations leaving \$105,000,000 to be carried forward for future bond issues.
-Additionally, while no Board of Trustee Special Obligation authorizations remain unissued at this time, the University has in the past and could again issue Special Obligation Revenue securities for certain projects that have a financial self-sufficiency capacity and/or if aggregate pledged revenues are sufficient to meet requirements of the Special Obligation Indenture.
+As of March 31, 2010 \$473,000,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$105,000,000 remains unissued.
+During Fiscal Year 2010, the University plans to issue a new money UCONN 2000 General Obligation Debt Service Commitment Bond series.
+From time to time the University might also issue a refunding series of bonds for its general Obligation or Special Obligation bond programs.

+At this time there are no Board of Trustee authorizations to issue Special Obligation bonds for UCONN2000 projects.
+However, the University has in the past and could again issue Special Obligation securities for certain projects that have a financial self-sufficiency capacity and/or if aggregate pledged revenues are sufficient to meet requirements of the Special Obligation Indenture.

-Finally, while no Board of Trustee authorizations are pending at this time, the University could enter into other types of tax-exempt or taxable debt pursuant to the UCONN 2000 Act such as the Governmental Lease Purchase Agreement.
+Additionally, while there are no Board of Trustee authorizations at this time, the University could enter into other types of tax-exempt or taxable debt pursuant to the UCONN 2000 Act such as the Governmental Lease Purchase Agreement.